mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 $ vagrant box add geerlingguy/ubuntu1604
 ```

-During this step, if a box has more versions for more than just one provider it will prompt to ask which version to download.
+During this step, if a box has more versions for more than one provider it will prompt to ask which version to download.

-These boxes are stored globally for the user in the directory "~/.vagrant.d/boxes" and the currently installed boxes can be shown using the command below
+These boxes are stored globally for the user in the directory "~/.vagrant.d/boxes" and the currently installed boxes can be shown using the command below.

 ```bash
 $ vagrant box list